 A: Children 6 and older are welcome to ride with us.
 Children under 18 must have a parent or legal guardian to fill out and sign a waiver.

 Q: Do you have a weight limit?

 A: We have horses who are able to carry heavy riders.
 In deciding whether or not we can safely accommodate a rider, we consider height and riding experience as well as weight.
 We also have to consider the availability of a suitable horse at the time of the requested ride.
-Rather than setting a specific weight limit, we work with prospective riders and try to make a safe and enjoyable ride happen.
+We work with prospective riders and try to make a safe and enjoyable ride happen.
 We ask for heights, weights, and riding experience of all riders at the time we take a reservation, and if we feel that there might be an issue we will reach out to the person making the reservation.
-As a general guideline for inexperienced riders, those under 6’ tall should weigh less than 200 pounds, and those over 6’ tall should weigh less than 250 pounds.
+As a general guideline, those under 6’ tall should weigh less than 200 pounds, and those over 6’ tall should weigh less than 240 pounds.

 Q: Can I trot and canter on my ride?